tovarapvp/tovarapvp/README.md

 <h1 align="center">Hi 👋, I'm Alberto</h1>
 <h3 align="center">A passionate frontend and backend developer.
-I really enjoy learning languages and frameworks like VUE and ASP.net, as well as work in WordPress.</h3>
+I really enjoy learning languages and frameworks like REACT and ASP.net, as well as work in WordPress.</h3>

 📫 As someone who is always passionate for learning more about tech and life.
 I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
 I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.